 Visit The Fonte Dos Leões

 Once you exit Livraria Lello you will see The Fonte Dos Leões – the fountain of lions – right across the street.
 The fountain itself is quite grand and lovely to look at with its four huge lions on it, but it is thought to have a secret meaning.
-The lions aren’t just regular lions they have wings which make them look more like griffons.
+The lions aren’t just regular lions they have wings that make them look more like griffons.

-This has lead people to believe that this fountain gave the inspiration for Gryffindor!
+This has led people to believe that this fountain gave the inspiration for Gryffindor!
 Harry Potter’s house in the infamous novels.
 In addition, this fountain is located right beside the very old and traditional University of Porto which upholds various traditions such as school uniforms.
 The uniforms are uncannily similar to those in Harry Potter with their white shirts, ties, skirts, leather cases, and most importantly black cloaks.

 A stop at The Fonte Dos Leos is like stepping into the mind of J.K Rowling when Hogwarts was created.